 Since its inception in 1916, the distinctive Wanamaker Trophy has had somewhat of an amazing journey to where it is today

-The Wanamaker Trophy has been around since 1916, and its birth symbolised everything we now love about the professional game, so let’s start right back at the beginning.
+The Wanamaker Trophy, awarded to the winner of the USPGA Championship, has been around since 1916, and its birth symbolised everything we now love about the professional game, so let’s start right back at the beginning.

 Early in 1916, Rodman Wanamaker, a sportsman and heir to a New York department store empire, summoned some friends including prominent golfers like Francis Ouimet and Walter Hagen to discuss the formation of a national organisation for professional golfers.